FrequentlyAsked Questions

 What happens in a massage session?

 You will be required to fill out a health history form.
 You may also be asked more in-depth questions to establish which areas you would like focused on, or if there are any specific conditions needing to be addressed.
-It is important to list all health concerns and medication so that your treatment can adjusted to your specific needs without causing any harm.
+It is important to list all health concerns and medication so that your treatment can be adjusted to your specific needs without causing any harm.

 What if I don't like what is being done or it hurts?